 Putney Exchange Shopping Centre have been asked a number of questions about The Palmhouse that is planned to occupy a section of our carpark rooftop.
 Here are a few of the common questions we have been asked about the venue and how it will be run.
 We hope the information below answers all of your questions.
-We feel very excited about The Palmhouse proposal that, if successful, will happen in 2019.
+We feel very excited about The Palmhouse proposal that,was approved by planners in April 2019.
 It will be a venue for Putney residents, workers and visitors alike to come and enjoy a meal or a drink with friends and family.

 We absolutely believe this unique concept will help contribute to the revitalisation of the Putney High Street and town centre for businesses, residents and workers.